 OIL FILTER. - It is normal for detergent type crankcase oil to become discolored in use.
 Intervals of filter cartridge renewal must be determined by hours of operation, operation conditions, and engine condition rather than by oil discoloration when using detergent type oils.
-Clean out the oil filter and install a new cartridge when required, to coincide with an oil change.
+Installation of a new filter cartridge should coincide with an oil change.
+Clean out the oil filter and install a new cartridge.
 The new filter cartridge will absorb approximately one quart of oil when the plant is started up.
 After a short running period, stop the plant and check the crankcase oil level.
 Add oil as necessary to bring the oil up to the proper level.